Cold War, linked to UFO reports

 In many science fiction films of the early 'fifties (see Invaders From Mars) the extraterrestrial invaders were a scantily-veiled substitute for the communist threat.
 And 1950 saw another alien-communist parallel come to the surface.
-In making his allegation of 57 "card-carrying communists" in the U.S. government, Senator Joseph McCarthy exploited the same fears and anxieties of the American people as Amazing's Raymond Palmer had done several years earlier.
+In making his allegation of 57 "card-carrying communists" in the US government, Senator Joseph McCarthy exploited the same fears and anxieties of the American people as the editor of the pulp magazine Amazing Stories, Raymond Palmer, had done several years earlier, with his tales of aliens who abduct unsuspecting citizens, inexplicable memory losses, and mysterious men from the government who were really alien agents.
 The Men In Black had been joined in the Senate and the Congress by Reds masquerading as true blue patriots.
 Two years later, the Republicans were in power and the fanatical McCarthy was in charge of the investigation into "un-American activities."
 If the public had been jittery before, it was driven to the verge of paranoia now thanks to McCarthy's increasingly vociferous and hysterical claims.
 The Communists, he insisted, were no longer just out there biding their time, mustering their forces; they had managed to infiltrate American society at all levels.
 No one, it seemed, could be trusted anymore.
 Neighbors, work-mates, even family members, despite every appearance of innocence, could secretly be operating for the other side.
 Again, science fiction served both to reflect and magnify a prevalent fear – that the ordinary-looking person standing next to you might not be what they seemed (see Invasion of the Body Snatchers).
 Military interest in flying saucers quickly declined after the initial saucer flap, to be revived temporarily in 1952 following the "Washington Invasion".
 That same year a much lengthier but low key study of UFOs began under the auspices of Project Blue Book.
 Meanwhile the Cold War intensified, mistrust by both sides deepened, and the world stared, as never before, down the barrel of a thermonuclear gun.